GitHubDragonFly/Python_libplctag_GUI/README.md

 # PythonTest
-Simple GUI app for [libplctag](https://github.com/libplctag/libplctag) python wrapper.
+Simple GUI app for the [libplctag](https://github.com/libplctag/libplctag) python wrapper.

 Currently functional for reading atomic types and their arrays, bits, strings, timers, counters, controls from different PLCs and getting tags from ControlLogix PLC.